 About

 πŸ‘‹ My name is Lauren.
-I live in Madison, WI, after spending much of my life in central Indiana.
+I live in Madison, WI, after spending much of my life in west-central Indiana.
+In this house, we love the indie web.

-πŸ“ This is a link blog, where I keep track of what I’m reading and my reflections on it.
-If I’m reading a ton, I may post frequently. πŸ“ I use this site to tinker at the edge of the Fediverse, compiling stories related to higher education, new media and internet culture, tech and digital communication practices.
-I’m a real nerd about writing and the internet, and currently thinking out loud about the mainstreaming of LLMs and AI. πŸ“ This blog keeps track of my reading, and it’s also my sandbox for experimenting with AI as I learn the LLM tools.
-The intention is to plot out my work over time and share out what I find.
-Crunching my own writing within the LLM means whatever I produce within the tool is mine and doesn’t draw from other bodies of work outside of what was used to create the AI model.
-The writing here is mine unless I specifically call out otherwise in relationship to Claude/Anthropic.
-Assume I’m using the latest Claude Pro version as I go.
+πŸ“ This is a link blog, where I keep track of notable things I read and my reflections on them.
+I use this site to tinker at the edge of the Fediverse, compiling stories related to higher education, new media and internet culture, tech and digital communication practices.
+I’m a real nerd about writing and the internet, and currently thinking out loud about the mainstreaming of LLMs and AI.
+This blog is also my sandbox for experimenting with AI as I learn various LLM tools for my day job.
+The writing here is mine unless I specifically say otherwise.

 ➑️ Question or suggestion?
 Talk to me.